1976 episode graphic

 Bonus

 Well that’s our countdown.
-Before we wrap up the show though, I want to take a moment to shout out all the tracks that made Billboard’s year-end top ten which we didn’t hear this hour.
+Before we wrap up the show, though, let’s take a look at the songs that made Billboard’s year-end top ten that we didn’t hear this hour.

 Well that’s gonna have to be a wrap.
 Thanks for listening to our 1976 edition of the Chartcrush Top Ten Countdown Show.
 I’ve been your host, Christopher Verdesi.
 On our website, chartcrush.com, you can get a written transcript and streamable Spotify version of this and other Chartcrush Countdown Shows, plus chart run line graphs and other off-the-hook extras.
 Every week, we count down a different year from the beginning of the charts in the ’40s all the way up to the present, so tune again, same station, same time, for another edition of Chartcrush.